vladoprea/road-runner-society/README.md

 ### User Stories

-- As a new visitor, I want to easily navigate and find clear and simple written and visual information
+- As a new visitor, I want to easily navigate and to find clear and simple written information doubled with visual representation.
-- As a participant at the festival, I want to find out more about the association activity
+- As a participant at the festival, I want to find out more about the association activity.
-- As a company owner, I want to find out if our fields of interests are the same and to make a first contact
+- As a company owner, I want to find out if my company's fields of interests are the same with the ones of the association and to make a first contact in order to start a collaboration.
-- As a possible volunteer, I want to have a more general view of the association and a posibility to sign in for a volunteering session.
+- As a possible volunteer, I want to have a more general view of the association and a posibility to sign in for a volunteering session in one of their projects.

 #### Wireframes